Telmatherina sarasinorum

 Telmatherina sarasinorum is a species of fish in the subfamily Telmatherininae part of the family Melanotaeniidae, the rainbowfishes.
 It is endemic to Indonesia, where it occurs only in Lake Matano on the island of Sulawesi.
 This species was described in 1991 by Maurice Kottelat, the types being collected at Mengonuwai on Lake Matano.

+Etymology

 Kottelat gave the species the specific name sarasinorum in honour of the Swiss second cousins, naturalists and ethnographers Paul (1856-1929) and Fritz Sarasin (1859-1942).
 The Sarasins discovered Lake Matano and collected the first specimens of fishes in the genus Telmatherina.